tokenized/docs/main-concepts-rules.md

 ## Registry Operations

 1. All Registry operations that come before an Establishment action are ignored.
-2. All Addition actions must be preceded by an Establishment action.
+2. All Addition actions must be preceded by an associated Establishment action.
-3. An Alteration action must be preceded by an Addition action.
+3. All Alteration actions must be preceded by an associated Addition action.
-4. All Removal actions must be preceded by a valid Addition action.
+4. All Removal actions must be preceded by an associated Addition action.